Is it possible to Reply or Reply to All with the original attachments?

-To copy over the addresses, right click on the an address in the To field and choose Select All.
-Now you can copy them with CTRL+C and paste them in the To, CC or BCC field of the reply.
-If specified, do the same for the addresses in the CC field.
+To copy over the addresses, right click on an address in the To field and choose Select All.
+Now you can copy them with CTRL+C and paste them in the To, Cc or Bcc field of the reply.
+If specified, do the same for the addresses in the Cc field.
 Don’t forget to add the sender of the original message!

-This method is the most elegant solutions when you want to add new people to the mail conversation as to them it is a Forward (FW) and not a Reply (RE).
+This method is the most elegant solution when you want to add new people to the mail conversation as to them it is a Forward (FW) and not a Reply (RE).

 Select all contacts from a message

 The “Resend This Message” action is actually intended for your own sent items but it is also available for messages you received.
 By using this method, both the attachments and the recipients are left in-tact.

 To use this method you must first double click on the message to open it in its own window.
 You can then find the command in the following location;

 Simplified Ribbon (Microsoft 365)

 Message-> Ellipsis (…) menu on the right side of the Ribbon-> Actions-> Resend This Message…

 While this does sound like a perfect solution, note that this won’t add a header to the message text which you would get when you are replying or forwarding a message.
 Also, don’t forget to remove the original From address and add it to the list of To, Cc or Bcc addresses.

 Method 4: Reply/Forward with original message attached